 Yes, definitely it is possible!

-In fact Bangladesh is the most beautiful during monsoon while rivers will be full of water, nature will be on it’s greenest state.
-There will be dramatic clouds on the sky for the people who love photography.
+In fact, Bangladesh is the most beautiful during monsoon while rivers will be full of water, nature will be on it’s greenest state.
+There will be dramatic clouds in the sky for the people who love photography.
 In fact, monsoon is the best time to photograph Bangladesh.

 But you need to be prepared to travel Bangladesh during monsoon.
-You’ll require to have umbrella, rain coats, water resistant shoes, zip-lock bags, dry bags etc. to protect you and your staffs from the rain water.
+You’ll require to have an umbrella, raincoats, water-resistant shoes, zip-lock bags, dry bags, etc. to protect you and your staffs from the rainwater.
 It will be hot and humid during monsoon, which cools down with the occasional monsoon rain.

 Do you have a curious question about Bangladesh?
 Ask us here in comments.
 We will answer.